 Msg 35346, Level 15, State 1, Line 44 SPLIT clause of ALTER PARTITION statement failed because the partition is not empty.
 Only empty partitions can be split in when a columnstore index exists on the table.
 Consider disabling the columnstore index before issuing the ALTER PARTITION statement, then rebuilding the columnstore index after ALTER PARTITION is complete.

-CTAS to create a new table to hold our data.
+CTAS to create a new table to hold the data.

 CREATE TABLE dbo.FactInternetSales_20000101 WITH ( DISTRIBUTION = HASH(ProductKey) , CLUSTERED COLUMNSTORE INDEX , PARTITION ( [OrderDateKey] RANGE RIGHT FOR VALUES (20000101 ) ) ) AS SELECT * FROM FactInternetSales WHERE 1=2 ;

-As the partition boundaries are aligned a switch is permitted.
-This will leave the source table with an empty partition that we can subsequently split.
+As the partition boundaries are aligned, a switch is permitted.
+This will leave the source table with an empty partition that you can subsequently split.

 ALTER TABLE FactInternetSales SWITCH PARTITION 2 TO FactInternetSales_20000101 PARTITION 2; ALTER TABLE FactInternetSales SPLIT RANGE (20010101);

-All that is left to do is to align our data to the new partition boundaries using
+All that is left is to align the data to the new partition boundaries using

-CTAS and switch our data back in to the main table
+CTAS, and then switch the data back into the main table.

 CREATE TABLE [dbo].[FactInternetSales_20000101_20010101] WITH ( DISTRIBUTION = HASH([ProductKey]) , CLUSTERED COLUMNSTORE INDEX , PARTITION ( [OrderDateKey] RANGE RIGHT FOR VALUES (20000101,20010101 ) ) ) AS SELECT * FROM [dbo].[FactInternetSales_20000101] WHERE [OrderDateKey] >= 20000101 AND [OrderDateKey] < 20010101 ; ALTER TABLE dbo.FactInternetSales_20000101_20010101 SWITCH PARTITION 2 TO dbo.FactInternetSales PARTITION 2;

-Once you have completed the movement of the data it is a good idea to refresh the statistics on the target table to ensure they accurately reflect the new distribution of the data in their respective partitions:
+Once you have completed the movement of the data, it is a good idea to refresh the statistics on the target table.
+Updating statistics ensures the statistics accurately reflect the new distribution of the data in their respective partitions.

 UPDATE STATISTICS [dbo].[FactInternetSales];